den-materials/terminal-basics-navigating-the-filesystem/readme.md

 This means that the execute bit should be cleared (-) for all users - owner, group and the rest of the world.
 The permissions start with a letter specifying what users should be affected by the change, and this might be any of the following:

 * u the owner user
 * g the owner group
 * o others (neither u, nor g)
 * a all users

-You might have encountered things like `chmod 755 a_file.txt`.
+You might also encounter things like `chmod 755 a_file.txt`.

 You can change the entire permission pattern of a file in one go using one number like the one in this example.
 Every mode has a corresponding code number, and as we shall see, there is a very simple way to figure out what number corresponds to any mode.

 Every single digit in the triplet corresponds to the level of authorization for a group (user, group and others).
 Every digit is the addition of the rights for this group, and every level of permission corresponds to a number: